If you have been diagnosed with gum disease, you may have many questions and concerns surrounding your future health, such as these:

 How Will Gum Disease Affect My Health?

-There are several ways in which gum disease can affect your health.
+There are several ways in which this disease can affect your health.
 Some of the most common medical conditions include:

 - Premature birth and low birth weight during pregnancy